djres88/learning/course_YouTube/lesson06.md

   - Tells the program the response is finished

 10) At the end (i.e. after the variable definitions), tell the server which port it should *listen* on: `myServer.listen(3000)`

+11) In your terminal, go the project folder and run the command `node [appname].js`.
+This will start running your server!
+(Hit ctrl+c to quit.)